SolarSpec/LoadTDMSfunctions/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [X] General Scripts/Functions
+  - [X] Import and plot by folder
+  - [X] Import and plot by selected files
+  - [X] Efficient methods for finding max value and index
+- [X] LoadTDMSfunctions
   - [X] Load multiple TDMS files
   - [X] Calculate ABS from TDMS
   - [X] Import ABS from TDMS
-- [X] Import raw A and B trace
+  - [X] Import raw A and B traces
   - [X] Calculate logarithm data from linear data
   - [X] Calculate logarithm spaced data from linear data

-See the [open issues](https://github.com/SolarSpec/LoadTDMSfunctions/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/SolarSpec/ScriptsAndFunctions/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>